jalik/react-form/README.md

   errors,
   // the CSS class to use for invalid fields (used by <Field>) invalidClass,
+  // the loading error (if any)
+  loadError,
+  // tells if the onLoad function was successful loaded,
+  // tells if the onLoad function is running loading,
   // tells if the form was modified modified,
   // the CSS class to use for modified fields (used by <Field>)